danishred/Stock_Simulator-Web-App/README.md

 - All your purchase history

 ## Final Thoughts:
--The project took a lot of effort to be completed.
+- The project took a lot of effort to be completed.
--Initially I used SQLite3 DB but later on switched to PostgreSQL for deployment constraints.
+- Initially I used SQLite3 DB but later on switched to PostgreSQL for deployment constraints.
--I also refactored the whole codebase months after project creation with MVC Architecture, further increasing understanding and ease of making future changes
+- I also refactored the whole codebase months after project creation with MVC Architecture, further increasing understanding and ease of making future changes
--I really enjoyed reading documentations and I am proud that I did it all myself.
+- I really enjoyed reading documentations and I am proud that I did it all myself.

 Thank you for reading.